DuandSu/cohort4/README.md

-21-Aug-2020: This repository contains the majority of the Competency Project work completed as part of the EvolveU 6-Month Full Stack Developer program:
+21-Aug-2020: This repository contains the majority of the Competency Project work completed as part of the EvolveU 6-Month Full Stack Developer program.
+There is also a program or two from my Udemy courses:

 \01-getting-started\src\index.html:
 - Main HTML (index.html) to access the JavaScript projects.
 Use live-server.